ebenryanmallory/imagine-motionstoryline/README.md

 2. **Environment Variables**

+  Rename wrangler-example.toml to wrangler.toml and add your own values for your Cloudflare project.

    This project may require setting up environment variables.
 If applicable, create a `.env` file in the root directory and populate it with a STABILITY_API_KEY.
 You will need to get this from Stability AI.
 You will need to set up dotenv to access this variable in local development.
 You can also set a secret in your Cloudflare Worker and use the --remote flag.

 ### Running the Project